jrandj/aws-security-specialty/README.md

     * IAM Access Analyzer helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, shared with an external entity.
 For each instance of a resource shared outside of your account, Access Analyzer generates a finding.
 Findings include information about the access and the external principal granted to it.

-    * Access Analyzer analyzes only policies applied to resources in the same AWS Region where it is enabled.
-To monitor all resources in your AWS environment, you must create an analyzer to enable Access Analyzer in each Region where you are using supported AWS resources.
+    * Access Analyzer analyses only policies applied to resources in the same AWS Region where it is enabled.
+To monitor all resources in your AWS environment, you must create an analyser to enable Access Analyzer in each Region where you are using supported AWS resources.

 1. Given a description how an organization manages their AWS accounts, verify security of their root user.